Belfas13/How-to-Get-BCHA-for-BCH-after-Hard-Fork-Official-Bitcoin-Cash-ABC-splitting-tools/README.md

 ```
 ### Homepage: [splitbch.org](https://splitbch.org/)

+This tool requires that you have BCH or BCHA stored to a paper wallet, or otherwise have the WIF private key for the address.
+Instructions on how to use this tool are available at the bottom of this page.

+This tool is not free.
+It charges 0.0004 BCH (about $0.10 USD) or 1% of the BCH on the paper wallet, whichever is greater.

 ## Development version
 Check your python version >= 3.6, and install pyqt5, as instructed above in the Getting started section above or Running from source on old Linux section below.